-A top priority this year will be ensuring that students are regularly on time and in school all day.
+A top priority each year is ensuring that students are regularly on time and in school all day.
 Attendance policies will be enforced and cooperation between our school and Lakeland families is essential.
 Please note that the Student Handbook outlines specific attendance requirements for participation in sports and extracurriculars.
 Pennsylvania State Law requires that school districts address habitual tardiness/absences with mandatory Truancy Elimination Plan (TEP) meetings held with a Children & Youth liaison present.
 Again, we value the educational time spent with your student.
 We need them to arrive on time, and to stay in school!

-CELLULAR PHONE & WIRELESS COMMUNICATION DEVICE POLICY
+CELLULAR PHONE & WIRELESS COMMUNICATION DEVICE POLICY (Grades 7-12)

 STUDENT DRIVERS AND PARKING

 All students who request a Parking Permit in order to drive to and from school, and to use our parking lot, must show a copy of the vehicle registration, a valid driver's license, and a proof of vehicle insurance in order to be granted a permit.
 You are expected to park in the student parking lot only.

 Students in all grades are not permitted to order food during the school day, or to have food delivered to the school building.
 Delivery and pick-up of food orders is a major disruption to the school day.
 We value the educational time spent with your student and work hard to minimize school day disruptions.

-It is my desire to work collaboratively with you to provide our students with a strong foundation for success and it is important to me to provide an opportunity for us to get to know one another, so please, if you find yourself needing assistance, please feel free to contact me in the high school office.
+It is my great pleasure to work collaboratively with you to provide our students with a strong foundation for success and it is important to me to provide an opportunity for us to get to know one another, so please, if you find yourself needing assistance, please feel free to contact me in the high school office.